mohamedawnallah/Learning-Bitcoin/bitcoin/README.md

 # What is Regtsest
 For situations where interaction with random peers and blocks is unnecessary or unwanted, Bitcoin Core’s regression test mode (regtest mode) lets you instantly create a brand-new `private block chain` with the same basic rules as testnet—but one major difference: you choose when to create new blocks, so you have complete control over the environment.

+# What are the applications (layer2) for bitcoin scripting
+- Atomic Swap
+- Lightning Network
+- Ligtning Loop
+- Multisig
+# What is Atomic Swap

+# What is Lightning Network

+# What is Ligtning Loop

+# What is Multisig
 # Additional Resources
 [Bitcoin Developer Documentation](https://developer.bitcoin.org/ )